New Labour, New Danger: Response

 The advert was condemned by the Labour Party as negative advertising.
-In September 1996, former Conservative Prime Minister Edward Heath also criticized the advert.
+In September 1996, former Conservative prime minister Edward Heath also criticized the advert.
 The Conservatives went on to experience their worst election defeat for more than half a century, with some journalists speculating that the poster contrasted unfavourably with Labour's more positive campaign.

 The Advertising Standards Authority received 150 complaints about the Blair advert, including one from the Bishop of Oxford.
-The ASA upheld the complaints and instructed the Conservatives to withdraw the poster, stating they believed it portrayed Blair as "dishonest and sinister" and also because the campaign didn't have Blair's permission to use his image.
+The ASA upheld the complaints and instructed the Conservatives to withdraw the poster, stating they believed it portrayed Blair as "dishonest and sinister" and also because the campaign did not have Blair's permission to use his image.
 In 1999, the ASA decided to stop regulating political advertising, citing this advert as a particularly difficult case and saying: "The free flow of argument in the cut and thrust of open debate is the best antidote to political advertising that misleads or offends."
-A poll by the poster site company Maiden Outdoor found 64% disliked the campaign.